Online Consultation

 1. Other Factors

-Emergency contraceptives (like the “morning-after pill”) contain high levels of hormones, which can lead to irregular cycles and missed periods.
-This hormonal fluctuation is one of the reasons why missed period may occur.
+Emergency contraceptives (like the “morning-after pill”) contain high levels of hormones, which can lead to irregular cycles and missed periods symptoms.
+This hormonal fluctuation is one of the reasons for hormonal imbalance.

 Additionally, surgical procedures like D&C (dilation and curettage) performed after an abortion can sometimes lead to missed periods due to scarring or the formation of adhesions in the uterus, a condition known as Asherman’s syndrome.